Wigner transformation, momentum space topology, and anomalous transport: Appendix A. Wigner transformation of the Green function

 \section{Appendix A. Wigner transformation of the Green function}

-Here we repeat the description of the Wigner transformation in momentum space proposed in \cite{HAL}.
-Let us consider the $d+1 = D$ dimensional lattice model of solid state physics (or the lattice regularization of the continuum QFT) with the Green function ${\cal G}({\bf p}_1,{\bf p}_2)$, which obeys equation
+Here we repeat the description of the Wigner transformation in momentum space proposed in \cite{HAL}. \cor{Notice that the expressions given below are valid for the systems with sufficiently weak inhomogeneity that may be neglected at the distance of the lattice spacing.} Let us consider the $d+1 = D$ dimensional lattice model of solid state physics (or the lattice regularization of the continuum QFT) with the Green function ${\cal G}({\bf p}_1,{\bf p}_2)$, which obeys equation

 Here $\hat{\cal Q}$ is Hermitian operator - valued function.
 Wigner decomposition in momentum space takes the form

 Below we will prove that the Wigner transform of the Green function obeys Groenewold equation